 identified the appropriate prioritisation principles to help guide the allocation of our regulatory resources.

-over her hip and thigh.
+her hand over her hip and thigh.
 She picked up and put on a pair of jeans and the camera showed her buttoning them up.
 The ad then cut to a close-up of her bottom.
-She then picked up a shirt which she ironed and a close-up showed the iron moving over the pocket.
+She then picked up a shirt which she ironed and a close-up showed the iron moving

 Eight complainants challenged whether the ad was offensive because it was overtly sexual and objectified women, and because the content bore no relationship to the advertised product.